What can you expect from your concrete slab foundation repair in Dallas?

 Underpinning does not prevent upheaval

-Excessive water may cause the repaired or another part of the house to heave.
-Underpinning can only stop downward movement.
+When the soil under the slab shifts it can cause upheaval.
+Excessive water may also cause the repaired foundation or another part of the house to heave.
+It should therefore be noted that underpinning can only stop downward movement.
+This issue is generally seen in slabs rather than foundations due to their difference in weight.

 Roofs may Crinkle and Leak

-Often times it is possible to see a failed foundation by looking at the roofline, which takes on the curvature of the foundation.
+While it may seem counter-intuitive, oftentimes it is possible to see a failed foundation by looking at the roofline, which takes on the curvature of the foundation.
 When the foundation is lifted, roof rafters and shingles move.
-This may lead to roofing leaks.
-New roofing and plywood under decking may crinkle.
+This may lead to roofing leaks and water damage inside the property.
+New roofing and plywood under decking may also crinkle as a result of shifts.
+If you notice any of these signs, it’s time to get a professional in to inspect your foundation.

 Effects Upon Other Parts of the House

-Stopping movement in one part of the house may reverse much of the damage already done, but by movement or lack of movement may also create or cause new damage by movement or lack of movement.
-For instance, underpinning relieves the stress upon the post tension cables, which extend across large expanses of the house.
+Stopping movement in one part of the house may reverse much of the damage already done, but movement or lack of movement may also create or cause new damage.
+For instance, underpinning relieves the stress upon the post-tension cables, which extend across large expanses of the house.
 Typically end to end.
 Relieving stress on the cables may allow another area of the foundation to move.

 Summary